 Holy Trinity is a Church of England Voluntary Controlled School.

 This means that it was founded by the Church of England back in 1843 but is now 'controlled' by Sandwell Education Authority who provide the money to run the school.
 However, members of the church still help to govern the school and are responsible for overseeing the Collective Worship in the School.
-At present, the vicar and his wife of Holy Trinity Church serve on the Governing Body.
+At present, the vicar of Holy Trinity Church serves on the Governing Body along with assistant pastor.

 Staff and Governors at Holy Trinity are committed to providing an environment where all children feel secure and valued and have the opportunity to achieve their best, irrespective of gender, background, ethnicity, or special needs and this is reflected in our Mission Statement and Aims.
 In addition to developing children’s communication, literacy, mathematical and I.C.T. skills, we seek to help them develop their self esteem, to learn to work cooperatively with others and to prepare them for the choices and challenges of adult life in a diverse society.